michaelbose22/NYT_SpellingBee/README.md

 # NYT_SpellingBee
-This maven project is a practice to train the agile method of extreeme programming.
-The project is a build of the NYT spelling bee game.
+This maven project is a practice to train in agile method of extreeme programming.
+The project is a practice build of the NYT spelling bee game.